phoracek/kypo-network/README.md

 #### client-sdn

 Setups multiple networks on one LMN, network isolation is done via OVN (software-defined networking).
+This solution does not allow link quality simulation, nor it does simulate multiple hop routers, networks with connectivity are connected to single router and therefore there is always one hop between two networks.
 This is not yet fully integrated into KYPO.

 ## Examples